Using plants and microbes to address fundamental biological questions

 PMB is fully integrated with other graduate programs in the Division of Biology and Biomedical Sciences (DBBS).
-PMB faculty maintain close ties with the Molecular Microbiology and Pathogenesis, Genetics and Genomics, Biochemistry, and Molecular Cell Biology programs.
+PMB faculty maintain close ties with the Molecular Microbiology and Pathogenesis, Molecular Genetics and Genomics, Biochemistry, Biophysics, & Structural Biology, and Molecular Cell Biology programs.
 Students in PMB receive training not only in plant and microbial systems, but also in imaging, biochemistry, cell biology, genetics, systems biology, geochemistry, molecular evolution, and ecology, from leaders in the field.

 Research in PMB covers a diverse array of topics including:

 - Interactions between plants, microbes, and their environment

 - Assembly and regulation of membrane-associated complexes

 - Structural biology and biochemistry

 - Cell and organelle size